United States Regiments & Batteries > Pennsylvania > Infantry > 5th Regiment Pennsylvania Reserves

 May 26-28 Line of the Pamunkey

-June 13 Mustered out under Colonel Fisher, Lieutenant Colonel Smith and Major James A. McPherran
+June 11 The 5th Regiment Pennsylvania Reserves mustered out under the command of Colonel Joseph Fisher, Lieutenant Colonel Alfred Smith and Major James A. McPherran